remorses/xmlize/README.md

 **Cons:**

-- It can not be used jsx-xml and React in the same file
+- It can not be used xmlx and React in the same file
 - It needs per file config

 ### How to choose the transformation

 - If your project is not a React project, it is better to use the classic jsx transformation.
-- If your project is a React project, it is better to split the jsx-xml and React code into different files and use the classic jsx transformation for jsx-xml files.
+- If your project is a React project, it is better to split the xmlx and React code into different files and use the classic jsx transformation for xmlx files.
 - If your project is a React project, you can use the React element transformation. if you need `key`, `ref` or `children` attribute, you can use the classic jsx transformation per file.